Thank you for your interest in volunteering at Stanford Health Care!

 about themselves including motivation, interests, and

-attending the group interview, individuals are emailed a link, user
+group interview, individuals are emailed a link, user ID, and

-ID, and password to access the curriculum for completion.
-This step
+password to access the curriculum for completion.
+This step can take

-(above) are completed, individuals attend a 2-hour orientation to
+requirements (above) are completed, individuals attend a 2-hour

-orientation, information about picking up a badge, access to
+Hours: At orientation, information about picking up a badge, access

-parking, uniform, and logging volunteer hours are discussed.
+to parking, uniform, and logging volunteer hours are

 Placement and training – Following orientation, Volunteer Resources